- School of Engineering

 The Louis Berger Chair in Civil and Environmental Engineering was established in 1989 by Dr. Louis Berger, E36, H65, A69P.

-Cummings Family Chair in Entrepreneurship
+Cummings Family Professorship in Entrepreneurship

 Frank C. Doble Professorship in Engineering